By Katherine Robinson of the 1st Bradley Stoke Scout Group.

 Please note: The bus stop at the Willow Brook Centre will be temporarily relocated to the front of Boots for the morning.
 Traffic in and around the parade route from the Jubilee Centre to the town square will be temporarily halted while the parade moves through the town.
 We apologise in advance for any disruption this may cause and respectfully ask that members of the public remain patient while our volunteers keep our young people safe.
 This is not a military parade and as such timings and parade content may vary on the day.

 Local Remembrance parades and ceremonies

-- Bradley Stoke: Sunday 11th November – Parade from the Jubilee Centre at 10.15am.
-Ceremony in the town square at 10.30am.
+- Bradley Stoke: Sunday 10th November – Parade from the Jubilee Centre at 10.30am.
+Ceremony in the town square from 10.45am.

-- Stoke Gifford: Sunday 11th November – Ceremony at the cenotaph, North Road at 10.15am followed by services at St Michael’s Church and Rock Lane Baptist Church at 11am.
+- Stoke Gifford: Sunday 10th November – Ceremony at the cenotaph, North Road at 10.15am followed by church services at the St Michael’s Centre and Rock Lane Baptist Church.

-This article originally appeared in the November 2018 issue of the Bradley Stoke Journal magazine (on page 19).
+This article originally appeared in the November/December 2019 issue of the Bradley Stoke Journal magazine (on page 19).
 The magazine is delivered FREE, EVERY MONTH (except August), to ALL 8,700 homes in Bradley Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 Last 5 posts in General News

 - Easter family fun in Bradley Stoke - 1st April 2021